RandomcodeDev/chifir-engine/design/style.typ

 Additionally, when functions are complex, add comments explaining what's happening/why it's happening.
 The memory manager in `base/memory.cpp` is the best example of commenting things so far.

+== Naming
+Variables are camel case, prefixed with `g_` for globals and `s_` for static globals.
+Types are Pascal case, prefixed with `C` for classes, `CBase` for abstract classes, and `I` for interfaces, while structs are suffixed with `_t`.
+Functions are Pascal case, with the name of their component and an underscore as a prefix, like `Base_`.
+Common abbreviations (like str, len, max, min, alloc, buf, src, dest) are allowed, but obscure ones should be avoided.
+Try to balance clearness with succintness when naming variables, so they're easier to type.

+== Classes vs structs
+Classes do things, structs store data.
+That's the distinction so far.

 == Headers
 Public headers (ones visible to any component) should include as few headers as possible, and forward declare types where needed.
 In `.cpp` files, all headers for the things used should be included, not just ones that happen to include the right things.
 Private headers are more free to include things, and have references to globals inside components, like `base/base.h`.

 == Standard library replacement
-Because the C runtime and STL aren't used, there are some replacements for the commonly used stuff, and there are also common utility functions implemented on top of these, like automatically allocating a buffer for snprintf.
+Because the C runtime and STL aren't used, there are some replacements for the commonly used stuff, and there are also utility functions commonly implemented on top of these, like automatically allocating a buffer for snprintf.

 In terms of replacements for the CRT, `base.h` has `Base_Alloc`, `Base_MemSet`, `Base_MemCopy`, and `Base_MemCompare`, and
 `basicstr.h` has `Base_StrFormat`, `Base_StrCopy`, `Base_StrClone`, and `Base_StrCompare`.
 They work basically just like